xiaoyanlong/evo_sex_role/README.md

 # Citation

-If you are going use this code, please cite our paper.
+If you are going use the code, please cite our paper.